Konloch/Jaxon/README.md

 + `uninstall` - Uninstall Jaxon from the computer
   + Delete the {user}/.jaxon/bin/ folder
   + Remove all traces of Jaxon from the System-Path
-+ `jdk` - Create a Jaxon-Blank-SDK that will resolve all issues with Jaxon template projects.
++ `jdk` - Create a Jaxon-Blank-SDK that will resolve all issues with Jaxon projects.
   + Example Command: `jaxon jdk jdk-1.8`
   * **Load the SDK Into Intellij:**
     + F4 for Module Settings